odooku/odooku/docs/index.md

 ### odooku-odoo

-Pypi packaged Odoo for easy install.
+Pypi packaged Odoo providing an easy and reliable install method for Odoo.

 ### odooku-data